akurtle/JobApp/README.md

 Job app created using React native, rapid API for searching, and expo router to route the app.

+It is used to search for jobs across the internet!

 # To run

 - Install the dependencies using npm i